iFork/fullstack-hy2020.github.io/src/content/2/en/part2d.md

 > **NB:** In the current version of our application the browser adds the creation date property to the note.
 Since the clock of the machine running the browser can be wrongly configured, it's much wiser to let the backend server generate this timestamp for us.
 This is in fact what we will do in the next part of the course.

-The code for the current state of our application can be found in the  <i>part2-5</i> branch on [github](https://github.com/fullstack-hy2020/part2-notes/tree/part2-5).
+The code for the current state of our application can be found in the  *part2-5* branch on [github](https://github.com/fullstack-hy2020/part2-notes/tree/part2-5).

-### Changing the importance of notes
+## Changing the importance of notes

 Let's add a button to every note that can be used for toggling its importance.

-We make the following changes to the <i>Note</i> component:
+We make the following changes to the *Note* component:

 ```js
 const Note = ({ note, toggleImportance }) => {